kodify/seo-tool/README.md

 ## Seo-tool

+### Set up the environment
+Seo tool is packaged with a development environment on it, you can get this tool runing as is or use the default environment.

 * To setup using provided VM you'll need to install the latest versions of the following software for your OS
     * Vagrant: http://downloads.vagrantup.com/ (>= 1.1)